TechRami/vue-Sidebar-and-waveAnimation/README.md

-#just uploading this in case i need it in the future
+# Just uploading this in case i need it in the future